Speaker | Author | Advocate

 Owning His Path

-In 2011 Russell found an outlet in his natural creative and poetic tendencies.
+In 2011, still struggling and having no connections to the outside world, Russell found an outlet in his natural creative and poetic tendencies, and poetry soon became his best friend.
 He channeled the depth of his experiences thus far to write his acclaimed book “Inside Out: Stories and Poems from an Autistic Mind”.
 His book was featured in the LA Times, earned an Honorable Mention at the 2012 NY Book Festival, and won the award for Literary Excellency at the 2013 International Autistic People’s Awards in Vancouver, Canada.

 It was through this journey that Russell discovered his true calling in life: helping those who shared his struggles and advocating on their behalf.
 This is when he turned his focus solely to being a voice for the unheard, for he knows how difficult it is to go unnoticed.